ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-v.md

 |           | NSX Edge 2 |
 {: caption="Table 2.
 NSX Edge anti-affinity rules" caption-side="top"}

 In addition to the NSX Edge appliances deployed within the {{site.data.keyword.cloud_notm}}, the HCX Manager virtual appliance is deployed if the VMware® HCX™ service is ordered.
 After the deployment of this appliance, the NSX Edge is enabled to use load balancing and is configured with application profiles that use a certificate for inbound connection from the source.
-The NSX Edge is also configured with load balancing pools to point to the HCX Manager, vCenter, and PSC appliances.
+The NSX Edge is also configured with load-balancing pools to point to the HCX Manager, vCenter, and PSC appliances.
 Additionally, a virtual server is created with a virtual IP address (VIP) on the public interface with rules that connect the pools with VIP.
 A sample of the virtual server configuration and pool configuration on the NSX Edge is shown in the following tables.

 | Field     | Value         |
 |-----------|---------------|